mikrono/tModLoaderWiki_kr_ko/Advanced-Vanilla-Code-Adaption.md

 * Use F2 to rename auto-generated variable names (num233, flag83, etc) as you figure out what each variable represents

 ## Obtaining Vanilla Source Code
 It is against the law to publish the decompiled source code, but anyone with a competent computer can decompile their personal copy of Terraria.exe no problem.
 Note that you may wish to end up with a decompiled tModLoader rather than a decompiled vanilla Terraria so that you know where tModLoader hooks are.
-See [Advanced Prerequisites](https://github.com/tModLoader/tModLoader/wiki/Advanced-Prerequisites) for more info.
+See [Advanced Prerequisites](https://github.com/tModLoader/tModLoader/wiki/Advanced-Prerequisites) for more info on how to decompile tModLoader.

 After you have a copy of the source, open the `Terraria.csproj` file so you can easily search the whole project.